-In spite of those less than helpful messages that I’ve absorbed, as an adult I’ve learned how to navigate change in effective ways.
-Instead of getting stuck, or repeating patterns that don’t work, I’ve learned that living through change can bring healing, growth and resilience.
+In spite of having absorbed those less than helpful messages, I’ve learned how to navigate change in effective ways.
+Instead of getting stuck, or repeating patterns that don’t work, I’ve discovered that living through change can bring healing, growth and resilience.

 Changes, Wanted and Unwanted

 I’ve had no shortage of opportunities to use what I’ve learned from Carol McLelland Fields’ Seasons of Change model.
 About seven years ago, I got involved in Seasons of Change training, in a course lead by her colleague Karin Marcus.
 I applied the model to changes in my own life and used it in coaching with service-centered professionals.
 Seeing the difference it made for me and others, I continued my training and became a Seasons of Change Master Coach.

 The model uses nature’s seasons as a metaphor for understanding and moving through change.
 It provides the comfort of knowing you are not alone, and a structure that helps you see where you are now and where you are going.

 The Seasons of Change served as a guide to me when I remarried after over twenty single years of raising two sons and pursuing a career I was passionate about.
 That was such a happy, and very much wanted change.

 Yet, it wasn’t altogether easy.
 As I gave away the furniture and belongings that wouldn’t fit into our shared home, I wondered if I was also giving away who I’d become in those two-plus decades.Would I somehow disappear?